elegant-scipy/elegant-scipy/markdown/ch3.markdown

 This smoothed difference filter looks for an edge in the central position, but also for that difference to continue.
 This is true in the case of a true edge, but not in "spurious" edges caused by noise.
-We then assign a weight of 0.8 to edges in the center, and 0.2 to the edge extension.
+We then assign a weight of 0.5 to edges in the center, progressively decreasing as we move away from it.
 Check out the result:

 ```python